tonghuikang/blog/_posts/2030-06-07-generative-recommenders.md

 - What hypothesis are you testing?
 How do you justify failure?
 - Do you really want to replace both
     - Feature parity?
     - No features needed?
-(It is easier to migrate to a generative recommender than to migrate to a generative recommender)
+(It is easier to migrate to a generative recommender than to migrate from a generative recommender)
     - Unlike traditional rankers you need to log features (and ideally the features are logged realtime)